-- 20. A new Well Handled maneuver allows troops to change front by wheeling up to 90-degrees. - 21.
-A new Tardy maneuver allows troops the option to full move in disorder instead of a half move in good order. - 22.
-A new Hasty maneuver allows infantry to form a hasty square when charged by enemy cavalry. - 23.
+- 14. Crack and Green experience ratings of are now called Elite and Raw. - 15.
+A new Well Handled maneuver allows a unit changing formation from a field, march or storming column to deploy to the front into line or open order and hold position. - 16.
+A new Well Handled maneuver allows troops to change front by wheeling up to 90-degrees and hold position. - 17.
+A new Tardy maneuver allows troops to full move disordered. - 18.
+A new Hasty maneuver allows infantry to present bayonets when charged by enemy cavalry. - 19.
 A new Hasty maneuver allows a skirmish line to evade charging enemy infantry.
-The evading unit must full retreat broken.
+The evading unit must full retreat broken